ilit/ilit-cir-sim/README.md

 * Composes MNA equations system from this circuit.
 * Solves the system with iterative method.
 * Displays generated circuit onscreen by JUNG visualization function.
-* Outputs all sources currents as a circuit solution to debug console
+* Outputs all sources currents as a circuit solution to debug console.

+Latest code can be not operational due to nonlinear solver early implementation.

 ![mult](http://i965.photobucket.com/albums/ae139/ilitvinov/sample1_zpsbe648fd6.png)